MBagasA/SQL-TABLEAU-FOR-DATA-ANALYST/Fashion Data/README.md

-##SQL & TABLEAU INTEGRATION PROJECT
+## SQL & TABLEAU INTEGRATION PROJECT

-##Fashion Data
+## Fashion Data

-welcome to my repository about fashion data, in this repository we display sales data, fashion trends in 2018-2023
+Welcome to my repository about fashion data, in this repository we display sales data, fashion trends in 2018-2023

 ## Screenshots